 2.5–5 mg 1–2 hours before procedure.

 100–200 micrograms/kg immediately before procedure, to be administered into a large vein at a maximum rate of 5 mg/minute.

 For sedation in dental procedures carried out in hospital

 Up to 20 mg 1–2 hours before procedure.

 Common side effects of Diazepam include decreased alertness, dizziness and drowsiness, nausea, and sleep disorders.
-Gait and coordination problems (ataxia) and confusion is more commonly seen in elderly; whereas respiratory depression may occur with high doses of Diazepam, when combined with opioid medications, and when used intravenously.
+Gait and coordination problems (ataxia) and confusion are more commonly seen in the elderly; whereas respiratory depression may occur with high doses of Diazepam, when combined with opioid medications, and when used intravenously.

 In Hong Kong, Diazepam is a prescription only medicine, and requires a prescription from a doctor to be purchased in a pharmacy.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.